A Conversation with RJ Starr

 What does working outside the academy cost you, and what does it make possible?

 The cost is real.
 Institutional affiliation carries presumptive credibility.
-Without it, every piece of work has to establish its own standing, which takes longer and requires more sustained rigor.
+Without it, the work has to establish its standing through coherence, documentation, publication, citation, and use over time.
 There is no department letterhead doing any of the work.

 Your website is notably sparse when it comes to personal and biographical detail.
 There is no CV, no list of credentials, no conventional professional history.
 What is the thinking behind that?